pachyderm/docs/content/latest/getting-started/cloud-deploy/aws.md

 ## Before You Start

-This guide assumes that you have already tried [Pachyderm locally](../../local-deploy/) and have all of the following installed:
+This guide assumes that you have already tried [MLDM locally](../../local-deploy/) and have all of the following installed:

 - [Kubectl](https://kubernetes.io/docs/tasks/tools/)
 - Pachctl